A Leeds United fan in their mid-twenties could probably be excused for not actually liking football that much.

 A truly unremarkable season as Leeds finished 14th in their first season in the Championship, but looking back, that should be considered a resounding success – we really should have been relegated.

-“I managed to get in the team and stay in the team because we basically didn’t have enough numbers to train,” Simon Walton told us last year.
+“I managed to get in the team and stay in the team because we basically didn’t have enough numbers to train,” Simon Walton told us in 2016.

 “There was all sorts of stuff going on.
 There were talks about liquidation and we would have to go to all sorts of meetings, but as a young kid you don’t really understand it.”